HortonworksUniversity/Essentials/demos/storm/README.md

 ## Generating Events into Kafka

+The first part of this demo focuses on producing trucking events into a Kafka topic with the following format.

+XXXXXXXXXX ADD FORMAT AN/DOR EXAMPLE DATA XXXXXXXXXX

 After using Ambari to verify the Kafka service is running (and start if necessary), create/verify a new Topic.